ekarayel/frequency_moments/README.md

 # Frequency Moments

 Isabelle is an interactive theorem prover, which can be used to verify mathematical theorems, as well the correctness of algorithms, protocols or hardware.
-This repository contains the formal verification of randomized, approximate space-efficient streaming algorithms for frequency moments and heavy hitters with Isabelle/HOL.
+This repository contains the formal verification of randomized, approximate space-efficient streaming algorithms for frequency moments with Isabelle/HOL.